ipeople6s/filmrec/README.md

 The details of collaborative filter can be seen in *inference.py, train_deepfm.py, train_nffm.py* in deeper directory.

 These two deep learning models are CTR models.
-So we change the movielens data to fit with CTR model.
+So I change the movielens data to fit with CTR model.